Recruitment & Retention Planning: Getting Started

 Where to start:

-- Arrange a consultation with the NINDS Clinical Trial Recruitment Specialist, who can help you identify your target audiences, create messages, brainstorm, and provide you with tools to plan efficient
+- Arrange a consultation with the NINDS Clinical Research Liaison, who can help you identify your target audiences, create messages, brainstorm, and provide you with tools to plan efficient

 recruitment and retention to your study.